collabsoft-net/example-jira-app-with-docker-compose/README.md

 The code base includes an example app created using `atlas-create-jira-plugin`.

+> [!NOTE]
+> To run this on Apple Silicon, please refer to the [AppleSilicon](https://github.com/collabsoft-net/example-jira-app-with-docker-compose/tree/AppleSilicon) branch

 ## Quick demo

 If you want to take it for a quick spin, clone this repository and run `docker-compose up`.